-Affordability of Employer Sponsored Insurance (ESI) is based on the cost of employee only coverage.
+Affordability of Employer Sponsored Insurance (ESI) is based on the cost of employee only coverage, as well as the cost of coverage for the employee's spouse and/or dependents.
+An affordability test is performed for both the employee only coverage, as well as the coverage of the employee and their spouse and/or dependents.
 The coverage must meet a minimum value of 60% that is covered under the plan (total cost of benefits expected to be incurred under the plan).
-Employer-Sponsored Insurance (ESI) is considered to be affordable if the contribution required to cover the employee only (not a spouse or dependents) is less than around 9 percent (this percentage is updated annually) of the employee's household income.
-The scenario below describes household situations that may arise when assisting Kentuckians with applications.
+Employer-Sponsored Insurance (ESI) is considered to be affordable if the contribution required to cover the employee and their spouse and/or dependents is less than 8.39 percent for 2024 (this percentage is updated annually) of the employee's household income.
+If the affordability test shows that ESI coverage for the employee only is less than 8.39% multiplied by the household income, the ESI is affordable for the employee.
+If the family affordability test shows that 8.39% multiplied by the household income is less than the annual family premium through the ESI, then the ESI is not considered affordable for the family, and the spouse and/or dependents may enroll in a QHP with APTC through kynect health coverage.
+The scenario below describes a household situation that may arise when assisting Kentuckians with applications.
 Pay close attention to the details of the scenario.

-Davey has a family of 6 and works at a local logistics company making \$65,000 annually.
+Davey has a family of three and works at a local logistics company making \$65,000 annually.